-Awakening of Kundalini has been described in two different, yet quite similar ways.
+Kundalini Awakening has been described in two different yet quite similar ways.

-The first description could be attained from the books of Dharma, or religion.
+The first description of Kundalini could be attained from the books of Dharma or religion.
 It associates Kundalini with the Seven Chakras that exist inside a human body.
-Very simply, Chakras are these pools of energy that are guided by specific emotions.
-By maintaining the right kind of mindset and emotional balance, we ensure proper flow of energy in these Chakras.
+Chakras are these pools of energy that are guided by specific emotions.
+By maintaining the right mindset and emotional balance, we ensure the proper flow of energy in these Chakras.

-There are many Chakras, but the two that are very closely associated with Kundalini are – Sahasrara Chakra, which is situated on the crown of our head, and Muladhara Chakra, which is located at the base of our spine.
+There are many Chakras; two closely associated with Kundalini are – Sahasrara Chakra, situated on the crown of our head, and Muladhara Chakra, located at the base of our spine.
 Naturally, energy flows from Muladhara Chakra to Sahasrara Chakra.

 Awakening of Kundalini as per Traditional Indian Medicine

 The middle portion of the vertebral column is called Sushumna.
-Unlike Ida and Pingala, Sushumna consists of a viscous transparent fluid.
-At the top of the column, there is a knot structure that prevents the fluid from entering the brain, and at the base, there is a spiral-shaped muscle.
+Unlike Ida and Pingala, Sushumna consists of a viscous, transparent fluid.
+At the top of a column is a knot structure that prevents the fluid from entering the brain, and at the base is a spiral-shaped muscle.
 It is the very segment that helps keep the fluid intact.

 The muscle resembles a resting snake.
-Seven-eighth part of the muscle is in a spiral shape, whereas, one-eighth part is bent downwards like a tip.
+The seven-eighth part of the muscle is spiral, whereas the one-eighth part is bent downwards like a tip.
 This one-eighth part is called Kundalini.
 So, awakening Kundalini refers to reversing the position of this part of the muscle, from downwards to upwards.

 Awakening Kundalini causes the tip of the muscle to come in direct contact with the base of Sushumna.
 What the tip does is that it starts a pumping action, due to which the fluid in Sushumna starts rising.
-This fluid, then, surpasses the knot at the top of the column and enters the skull.
-It makes its way around the skull and exits it through Brahmarandra, which is a tiny hole located on the skull.
-It is also known as Burr Hole, and one can feel it positioned in between the eyebrows.
+This fluid then surpasses the knot at the top of the column and enters the skull.
+It makes its way around the skull and exits it through Brahmarandra, a tiny hole located on the skull.
+It is also known as Burr Hole, and one can feel it positioned between the eyebrows.

-The liquid then flows downwards through the muscles of the cheeks, the neck, the abdomen, and finally, reaching the same spiral muscle where it all began.
+The liquid then flows downwards through the cheeks, neck, and abdomen muscles and finally reaches the same spiral muscle where it all began.
 The entire process continues in the form of a fluid cycle.

-Well, the definition of Kundalini and the technique of awakening it might be different up to a great extent from one text to another, but the impacts are more or less the same.
-Religious as well as medical experts believe that the body, as well as the mindset of the individual, transforms once his Kundalini is Awakened.
+The definition of Kundalini and the technique of awakening it might differ greatly from one text to another, but the impacts are more or less the same.
+Religious and medical experts believe that the body and the individual’s mindset transform once his Kundalini is Awakened.

-There may not be significant transformations look wise, but abilities wise, the changes are extreme.
-It is said the one who’s had his Kundalini Awakened is able to control his body and mind in such a way that he can limit the intake of fundamental things like food, air, and water as per his desire, and still be healthy.
-He can cut out emotions like love, friendship, brotherhood and so on, and still maintain his sanity.
-He is able to travel the cosmos, by letting his soul fly, while the body remains on the ground.
-He acquires enlightenment, and quite possibly, even becomes one with God.
+There may not be significant transformations look-wise, but abilities-wise, the changes are extreme.
+The one who’s had his Kundalini Awakened can control his body and mind to limit the intake of fundamental things like food, air, and water as per his desire and still be healthy.
+He can cut out emotions like love, friendship, brotherhood, and so on and still maintain his sanity.
+He can travel the cosmos by letting his soul fly while the body remains on the ground.
+He acquires enlightenment and, quite possibly, even becomes one with God.

-What is the process of Awakening of Kundalini?
+What is the process of the Kundalini Awakening?

 Unlike other religious processes, Awakening Kundalini is not just about hiring a priest and conducting a day-long ceremony.
-It requires the individual to meditate in an extreme manner, and for years.
+It requires the individual to meditate extremely and for years.
 He also needs to master Asanas and Pranayams to bring his body to a peak physical condition.
-Chanting of Mantras at specific times during the day or night is among the basic tasks.
+Chanting Mantras at specific times during the day or night is a basic task.

-Apart from what he needs to do, there’s a long list of things that he needs to sacrifice.
-He needs to give up his lifestyle, his habits, his friends, and family.
-He needs to live with himself and devote himself to his individuality and to the supreme one.
+Apart from what he needs to do, there’s a long list of things he must sacrifice.
+He must give up his lifestyle, habits, friends, and family.
+He needs to live with himself and devote himself to his individuality and the supreme one.
 And all this needs to be performed in the presence and guidance of an experienced guru.
 Whatever the guru says, the disciple has to obey.
 And this is the only way.

-As humans, we all desire to be special, and superior to others, and this process seems to take us one step closer to what we want.
-Awakening of Kundalini sounds like an interesting thing to attempt, and that is why a huge number of people are leaping at it.
+As humans, we all desire to be special and superior to others, and this process seems to take us one step closer to what we want.
+Awakening of Kundalini sounds like an interesting thing to attempt, which is why many people are leaping at it.